ststdimov/origami-navigation-service/README.md

 make verify
 ```

-We run the tests and linter on CI, you can view [results on CircleCI][ci]. `make test` and `make lint` must pass before we merge a pull request.
+We run the tests and linter on CI, you can view [results on CI][ci]. `make test` and `make lint` must pass before we merge a pull request.

 Deployment
 ----------

 The production data is stored in Fastly.
-We deploy continuously to production via [CircleCI][ci], you should never need to deploy manually.
+We deploy continuously to production via [CI][ci], you should never need to deploy manually.

 Monitoring